Grandstream Phone Headset

 Cost: ~$77.25

-When to Use: If you have an old phone model of Grandstream that does not have a built-in amplifier, you will need an amplifier.
+When to Use: If you have an older Grandstream phone without a built-in amplifier.

 Cost: ~$29.95

-When to Use: For newer Grandstream models with built-in amplifiers, you just need a 3.5mm cable or a direct connect cable.
+When to Use: For newer Grandstream models with built-in amplifiers — use a 3.5mm or direct-connect cable.

-Note: They don't provide full volume control over the outgoing voice.
+Note: Does not provide full volume control over outgoing voice.
+Not recommended for soft-spoken users.

-Connection: For an H-series headset, plug the amplifier into the headset port on your phone.
+Connection: Plug the amplifier into the headset port on your phone.

 Initiating Calls: Press the "Call Control" button to start the call.

-Ending Calls: Once you have finished talking, press the "Call Control" button again to end the call.
+Ending Calls: Press the "Call Control" button again to end the call.

-Connection: The direct-connect cable is plugged into the headset port on your phone.
+Connection: Plug the direct-connect cable into the headset port.

-Ending Calls: Press the "Call Control" button, and the call will end.
+Ending Calls: Press the "Call Control" button to end the call.

-Compatibility: The 3.5mm jack is available on the Grandstream GVX series.
+Compatibility: The 3.5mm jack is available on Grandstream GXV series phones.

-Setup: Simply plug the cable into the 3.5mm port and connect your headset.
+Setup: Simply plug into the 3.5mm port and connect your headset.

 CS500 and W700 Wireless Headsets for Grandstream Phones